Cardiovascular Rehabilitation & Prevention

 The Cardiac Rehabilitation Program at St. Elizabeth’s Medical Center

-- Evaluation – Your cardiologist and cardiac rehabilitation team will work together to determine your current physical abilities, your limitations and identify any other conditions that may contribute to your heart problems.
-Before you are given any exercise plans to follow, it’s important for your physicians to identify potential exertion-related risk factors – the last thing we want is for your rehabilitation to cause additional problems.
+- Health Assessment and Evaluation – Your cardiologist and cardiac rehabilitation team will work together to determine your current physical abilities, your limitations and identify any other conditions that may contribute to your heart problems.

-- Exercise – After you have been evaluated, your cardiac rehabilitation team will help you develop and implement a physical activity routine.
-These activities most often include low to moderate impact, safe exercises such as walking, rowing and cycling.
-Most cardiac rehabilitation plans will include some type of aerobic exercise at least three times a week.
-Your team of doctors and physical therapists will also teach you proper warm up and cool down activities as well as the proper techniques to prevent injury.
+- Exercise – After you have been evaluated, your cardiac rehabilitation team will help you develop and implement a physical activity routine that will include some type of aerobic exercise at least three times a week.
+These activities include low to moderate impact, safe exercises such as walking, recumbent stepping, rowing and cycling.

-- Lifestyle Modification – Another key component of cardiac rehabilitation is changing your lifestyle for the better, which can range from managing stress to getting conditions such as diabetes, high cholesterol and blood pressure under control.
+- Lifestyle Modification – Another key component of cardiac rehabilitation is helping you to make lifestyle changes for the better, which can range from managing stress to getting conditions such as diabetes, high cholesterol, weight management and blood pressure under control.
 If you are a smoker or heavy drinker, your cardiac rehabilitation team will provide resources and assistance to help you quit as well as identify any other habits that are having a negative effect on your heart health.

 - Ongoing Support – Heart health is not a battle that can be easily won.
 It’s a never-ending process and you don’t have to do it alone.
 Making positive progress is possible when you work with the cardiac rehabilitation specialists at St. Elizabeth’s Medical Center, but it will require time, commitment and sacrifice.
 With persistence and dedication, patients undergoing cardiac rehabilitation should experience noticeable improvements in how they feel.